See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: User Study Details

 \subsection{Result Analysis}

-Prior to analysis, normality of these participant-level means was assessed with the Shapiro–Wilk test and showed no serious deviations ($p > 0.05$) for both modalities.
+Prior to analysis, normality was assessed for these participant-level means using the Shapiro–Wilk test, and no serious deviations were found ($p > 0.05$) for either modalities.
 Because the study used a within-subjects design with five model conditions, each metric was analyzed using repeated-measures ANOVA.